25 Aug Why We Take Photos

 And she replied with thanks plus a comment that touched my heart.
 It was, “I laugh each time I see this photo.”

-There’s an important message here that explains why we take photos.
+There’s an important message here.

 Admire it.
 Praise it.
 Enjoy it.